kennethloeffler/anatta/README.md

 Clientside and serverside systems are each defined in ReplicatedStorage.WorldSmithClient.Systems and ServerScriptService.WorldSmithServer.Systems, respectively.
 Each system runs on its own thread and has access to the **entity-component map** as well as the **component-entity map**.
 Examples of system implementations can be found by looking at the built-in systems defined in ReplicatedStorage.WorldSmithClient.Systems and ServerScriptService.WorldSmithServer.Systems.

 #### Communicating between components
-Sometimes components need to communicate.
-In general, there are three ways by which components may communicate which each other; [these are descrbed in detail here.](http://gameprogrammingpatterns.com/component.html#how-do-components-communicate-with-each-other)
+Sometimes components need to communicate; this should be done in the systems.
+In general, there are three ways by which components may communicate which each other; [these are described in detail here.](http://gameprogrammingpatterns.com/component.html#how-do-components-communicate-with-each-other) For reference, the built-in systems almost exclusively use the 2nd pattern described in the link.